 Bring Scandinavian luxury into your home with Danish Design Co's collection of luxurious furniture!
 With different decor styles, you'll certainly find stunning designs to adorn your home with.

-In recent years, the mid-century style (or mid-century modern) has become increasingly mainstream for a variety of reasons.
+In recent years, the mid-century furniture style (or mid-century modern) has become increasingly mainstream for a variety of reasons.
 First, it is a style that lives in both the past and the present.
-Mid-Century modern designs utilises sleek lines with familiar organic shapes, tapered legs and incorporates wood elements resulting in furniture pieces with timeless appeal.
-While many of mid-century modern pieces were designed in the 1950s and 60s, some of these designs are even more popular than they had been decades ago.
+Mid-century furniture designs utilize sleek lines with familiar organic shapes, tapered legs and incorporate wood elements resulting in furniture pieces with timeless appeal.
+While many mid-century modern pieces were designed in the 1950s and 60s, some of these furniture designs are even more popular now than they had been decades ago.

-The luxe style, as its name suggests, is a sophisticated style with a modern twist.
+The luxe furniture style, as its name suggests, is a sophisticated style with a modern twist.
 This extravagant style ensures only the finest of furniture to furnish your luxe interior design settings.
-For colours, there are a myriad of choices.
-The most popular ones, however, are monochrome, rich plum shades, burgundy reds and regal navys.
-For materials, you will be looking for furniture and accessories that are made from velvet, silky fabrics, glass and brass.
+For colours, there is a myriad of choices.
+The most popular ones, however, are monochrome, rich plum shades, burgundy reds, and regal navy.
+For materials, you will be looking for furniture and accessories that are made from velvet, silky fabrics, glass, and brass.
 Luxe creates a light airy aesthetic and sets the mood for an elegant look.

-If you’re going back to basics and keeping it simple, Minimalist style is for you!
-This is usually achieved through functional furniture, geometrical shapes and a combination of colours of not more than two.
+If you’re going back to basics and keeping it simple, minimalist furniture is for you!
+This is usually achieved through functional furniture, geometrical shapes, and a combination of colours of not more than two.